Sino-Tibetan languages: Shafer and Benedict

 In 1935, the anthropologist Alfred Kroeber started the Sino-Tibetan Philology Project, funded by the Works Project Administration and based at the University of California, Berkeley.
 The project was supervised by Robert Shafer until late 1938, and then by Paul K. Benedict.
 Under their direction, the staff of 30 non-linguists collated all the available documentation of Sino-Tibetan languages.
 The result was eight copies of a 15-volume typescript entitled Sino-Tibetan Linguistics.
-This work was never published, but furnished the data for a series of papers by Shafer, as well as Shafer's five-volume Introduction to Sino-Tibetan and Benedict's Sino-Tibetan, a Conspectus.
+This work was never published but furnished the data for a series of papers by Shafer, as well as Shafer's five-volume Introduction to Sino-Tibetan and Benedict's Sino-Tibetan, a Conspectus.

 Benedict completed the manuscript of his work in 1941, but it was not published until 1972.
 Instead of building the entire family tree, he set out to reconstruct a Proto-Tibeto-Burman language by comparing five major languages, with occasional comparisons with other languages.
 He reconstructed a two-way distinction on initial consonants based on voicing, with aspiration conditioned by pre-initial consonants that had been retained in Tibetic but lost in many other languages.
 Thus, Benedict reconstructed the following initials:

-Although the initial consonants of cognates tend to have the same place and manner of articulation, voicing and aspiration is often unpredictable.
+Although the initial consonants of cognates tend to have the same place and manner of articulation, voicing and aspiration are often unpredictable.
 This irregularity was attacked by Roy Andrew Miller, though Benedict's supporters attribute it to the effects of prefixes that have been lost and are often unrecoverable.
 The issue remains unsolved today.
 It was cited together with the lack of reconstructable shared morphology, and evidence that much shared lexical material has been borrowed from Chinese into Tibeto-Burman, by Christopher Beckwith, one of the few scholars still arguing that Chinese is not related to Tibeto-Burman.

 Benedict also reconstructed, at least for Tibeto-Burman, prefixes such as the causative s-, the intransitive m-, and r-, b- g- and d- of uncertain function, as well as suffixes -s, -t and -n.